 Variable Life Insurance is like the others except you have several separate accounts for the savings component.
 You get to choose those investments so you can pick stocks, bonds, mutual funds, etc. With variable life insurance, the premiums are typically not fixed.
 (Premiums can be adjusted within limits)

 Variable-Universal Life Insurance is a variable life insurance policy with a flexible premium.

 When you stop paying the premiums (“surrender the policy”), you get the cash value minus any outstanding loans.
-I won't go into the nitty-gritty details of each type of permanent insurance, but they are all set up in similar ways.
+I won’t go into the nitty-gritty details of each type of whole insurance, but they are all set up in similar ways.
 The big differences are in how much you pay and what the underlying investment strategies may be.